-In Figure 4-5 presented above, this is an example where responsive type of coordination is selected within the QUEST PROFILE.
+QUEST profile in case of responsive coordination type is shown in Figure 4-8.
 Responsive coordination uses the fast tap capability of the SMST transformers.
 In case of this coordination type, TPL and BLENDS are predefined and cannot be changed (explanation why these cannot be changed is provided in the section 5.3.6 "Responsive coordination type").
 The CE can only observe the predefined priorities and BLENDs that are considered within this coordination type.
-As can be seen from the Figure 4-5, for this coordination type, CLASS is set as a primary technique, SMST and NEM are secondary and tertiary techniques and BSP TSF has the lowest priority.
+As can be seen from the Figure 4-88, for this coordination type, CLASS is set as a primary technique, SMST and NEM are secondary and tertiary techniques and BSP TSF has the lowest priority.
 Function levels are also predefined and put to 100% for CLASS DR, SMST and NEM.
 As CLASS DB and CLASS DR are mutually exclusive, CLASS DB function level is put to 0%.
+Additionally, as can be seen from Figure 4-8, QUEST PROFILE cannot be saved if a responsive coordination type is selected.
+This is because responsive coordination type option is only presented on QUEST's UI and no additional logic behind this option is implemented within the current QUEST version.
+During QUEST design, it has been confirmed that fast tap capability of SMST transformers does not presently satisfy requirements defined for the QUEST responsive coordination type.
+Bearing that in mind, it has been agreed that the responsive coordination type will only be shown within the QUEST configuration to present the concept and conclusions made during the QUEST design, as well as a reminder for the future QUEST development.